- Grown for Good

 For example, the U.S. Veterans’ Employee Ambassador Group has been critical in helping McCormick build an external presence as a military-friendly employer at a national level in the U.S. This group has worked very closely with the Talent Acquisition team to help attract veterans to the Company, as well an onboard new hires who are military veterans.
 The group annually has played a role in awarding scholarship dollars to students at the various military academies.

 McCormick is committed to creating and fostering inclusive workplaces and cultures in its operations around the world.
-In 2020, McCormick formed a committee of executive leaders to help address and respond to social issues.
 This Social Issues Committee has come together during times of tension and unease to reaffirm our commitments to our people, from signing an agreement to stand with the Asian and Black communities against hate to supporting Marriage Equality.

 Notably, McCormick took a stand against systemic racism, committed to supporting our Black employees, and continues making a difference in the communities where we live and work.